Sertoriel/Sertoriel/README.md

 Here are some stuff about me 😜:

 - 🔭 I’m currently working on:
- 👾 I've returned to the tech field and am currently interning with the Development Team at Datametrica. 🚀
+👾 I've returned to the tech field and am currently finding new opportunities to show what I'm capable of! 🚀

 - 🌱 I’m currently learning:
  📝 Studying Computer Science at Uninassau Recife (8th semester). 💻